 A philosophy major is an excellent choice for students interested in going to law school and medical school.
 Philosophy is a rigorous and well-respected major that hones a student’s critical thinking and analytical skills.
 Click here for more information for pre-law and pre-med students.

 Undergraduate Philosophy Essay Contest

 The undergraduate Philosophy Club meets weekly to discuss philosophical topics.
-For 2013 - 14, the club will meet on Thursdays from 7 to 8 P.M., in the Garrison Room of the student union.
 The club's Web site is here.

 Undergraduate Philosophy Conference

 Each year the Philosophy Club organizes a conference for undergraduates to present their philosophical work.
 Details for this year's conference (2015-2016) are TBD.